Numerically Gorenstein surface singularities are homeomorphic to Gorenstein ones: Extension to -Gorenstein singularities

 $\bullet$ \emph{If $r$ is odd}, then we do the change of variable $q_1= \nu \cdot u_1$, where $\nu$ is an arbitrary $(m_1 + r)$-th root of $(-1)^r$, which exists, by the hypothesis $m_1 \neq -r$.
 We get: $\alpha = f_1^{-r} u_1^{m_1} \: (df_1 \wedge du_1)^r.$ By taking $u_2 := q_2$ and $v_l := f_l$ for $l \in \{1,2 \}$, we see that $\alpha$ is expressed as in point {\it \ref{spefor}.} in both charts with coordinates $(u_l, v_l)$.
 As these charts cover $L$, the proposition is proved. $\Box$

 Now we are ready to prove a generalization of Theorem \ref{numeqgor} to all normal surface singularities.
 It specializes to it for $r=1$.

 \begin{theorem} Consider a normal surface singularity, with topological index $r \geq 1$.
 Then it is homeomorphic to a $\Q$-Gorenstein singularity with index $r$.
-In particular, being $\Q$-Gorenstein imposes no topological restrictions on normal surface singularities. \end{theorem}
+In particular, being $\Q$-Gorenstein imposes no topological restrictions on normal surface singularities.
+Moreover, the second singularity may be chosen such that the exceptional curve of its minimal good resolution is analytically isomorphic to that of the initial singularity.